Sydney Speaking School

 Mark has been an avid debater and public speaker since high school.
 He has competed in more national and international competitions than he can count, reaching the finals in at least a dozen tournaments and occasionally coming out victorious.
 His personal experience in the debating scene has led him to (amongst other things) coach at a number of prestigious schools across Sydney, run the Macquarie Schools Debating Program for many years, and be appointed as the Chief Adjudicator of the FED Interschool Debating Competition.

 Outside of public speaking, Mark has a Bachelor of Laws (with First Class Honours) and Psychology from Macquarie University, and a Master of Laws from the Australian National University.
 Having spent many years practising commercial and environmental law, he now manages a number of small businesses, including his role as National Director of the Australian Speaking Schools.

-His contribution to the public speaking and debating world was recognised when he was granted life membership of the Macquarie University Debating Society by popular vote.
+His contribution to the public speaking and debating world was recognised when he was granted life membership of the Macquarie University Debating Society.

 Amelia is a law student at Macquarie University with a love for everything debating and public speaking.
 Whilst at school, Amelia reached the finals of various public speaking and debating competitions, including the Grand Final of the SDN competition twice, and even started a regular debating club at her alma mater, Roseville College.
 This success has continued since heading to university, where she has broken to the finals series of the Australian Debating Championships and regularly features as a Top 10 speaker in competitions around Sydney.

 Amelia also really enjoys sharing her knowledge and skills with the next generation, in particular as a coach with Roseville College, Tara Anglican School and Knox Grammar School.
 She is additionally very proud of her excellent organisational and written communication skills, which has most recently led to her election as the Secretary of the Macquarie University Debating Society.